Trauma, ADHD, and AuDHD: Why a Trauma-Focused Therapy Approach Matters

 Behavioural strategies and structure

-While these tools can be helpful, they don’t always work — especially for people with a history of developmental trauma, attachment wounds, chronic stress, or emotional neglect.
+While these tools can be helpful, they don’t always work — especially for those with a history of developmental trauma, attachment wounds, chronic stress, or emotional neglect.

 Trauma can shape attention, memory, emotional regulation, and energy in ways that look like ADHD — or significantly intensify it.
 For some people, what’s labelled as “procrastination” or “avoidance” is actually a protective nervous system response, not a lack of effort or willpower.